 If you’re interested in exploring the Prescott Circle trail on your own there are maps available online.
 You can start planning your trip today.
 For runners, hikers, and walkers who are interested in doing the trail in sections, there are convenient points along the trail to leave one vehicle, and another at your destination.
 It will require a little more planning on your part, but isn’t that difficult.

-Whether you experience the circle trail on your own, or with a guide, it’s quite an experience.
+Whether you experience the circle trail on your own, with a guide, or a group, it’s quite an experience.
 Visitors come from far and wide each year to visit Prescott.
 And this new trail adds one more reason to visit the town and stay for a while to take everything in!